MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: System Design

 \subsection{{\kvc}: Elastic KVC Resizing}

-To support bursty workloads and fluctuating memory demands, {\system} integrates dynamic layer swapping with {\kvc}, a mechanism for elastic resizing of key-value cache (KVC) blocks.
-This section addresses two key questions: (1) how {\kvc} dynamically allocates and releases KVC blocks in response to runtime memory pressure, and (2) how it collaborates with layer swapping to maintain serving efficiency under peak load.
+To support bursty workloads and fluctuating memory demands, {\system} integrates dynamic layer swapping with {\kvc}, a mechanism for elastic resizing of KVC blocks. {\kvc does not quantize or compress existing KV caches.
+It reallocates GPU memory freed by weight quantization (e.g., FP16$\!\rightarrow$W4) to elastically expand the KV cache capacity during high load.} This section addresses two key questions: (1) how {\kvc} dynamically allocates and releases KVC blocks in response to runtime memory pressure, and (2) how it collaborates with layer swapping to maintain serving efficiency under peak load.

 {\kvc} is triggered when the Serving Monitor detects insufficient GPU memory to allocate KVC blocks for incoming request \emph{prefilling} or ongoing \emph{decoding}.
 To free memory, {\system} initiates layer swapping, replacing selected full-precision layers with quantized variants.
 This reduces the model’s memory footprint—e.g., replacing an FP16 layer with INT4 can save up to \emph{75\%} memory, as shown in \hyperref[fig:layer_morphing]{Figure~\ref{fig:layer_morphing}}—enabling allocation of new KVC blocks.